Ahiknsr/Graph-Search-Scraper/README.md

 How to Run in Firefox:

+     There are two ways to use this ,

+a)First way is to use the addon avilable in this repo and then enter your query in search box and then click the fb logo

+b)Second way is

     1)Enter your query in search box

     2)Then right-click on mouse and select Inspect element option

     3)Open console and copy the code in main.js

     4)Download the csv file which contains the search results